26th March 2018

 I had a window seat on the left side of the bus, though I mainly saw that side of the landscape.
 From time to time I tried to get a glance of the right side, too.
 Between Ciudad Victoria and Tampico it was mostly flat, but some lower mountains were there as well during the first hour of the trip.
 Off and on some areas seemed to be dry.
 I left at the bus station “Tampico Norte” as my new host had messaged me before.
 Most of the passengers left there, too.
 It was now around 4pm.

 I had to sent my location by Whatsapp to my host, though he could find me.
 I think it was, because the bus station actually was on the other side of the road.
 I had to wait some minutes, before Ivan arrived with a little truck.
 We were directly going home to his and his wife’s house, where he showed me the room, they had prepared for me and where he left my backpack.
 Afterwards we were going to his parents.
 His mother offered me a soup as well as rice with minced meat.
-We stayed at his parents house for a long while, picked than his wife up at her work.
+We stayed at his parents house for a long while, picked than up his wife at her work.
 She is working at a bank, which has its branch at a Walmart supermarket.
 Ivan has his own business.
 He is an engineer and sells and maintains security systems.
 Therefore it was possible for him to pick me up that time of the day as well as they can have one car only and he can pick up his wife at her job.

 At home they started the TV immediately.
 Ivan told me, that I was invited to the party on “Good Friday” at his parents’.
 Late that night (9 or 10pm) they offered a kebab sandwich, which Ivan had bought somewhere close to his home.
 Afterwards we were going to sleep.
 By the way, Ivan speaks Spanish only, but knows a few words in English.
 Sofia, his wife speaks a little English, but is not talk active.
 In Tampico people has a dialect, which I have to get used to, though I did not really understand the Mexicans here, but after a while.